-Source HT.11 These Indigenous Australians, covered in traditional body paint, are shown taking part in a street protest against the Australian Bicentennial (200th anniversary) celebrations held in 1988.
+Source 10 These Indigenous Australians, covered in traditional body paint, are shown taking part in a street protest against the Australian Bicentennial (200th anniversary) celebrations held in 1988.
 Many Indigenous Australians regard the arrival of British settlers as a day to be mourned rather than celebrated.
 Many historians today disagree with each other on the interpretation of events in the history of Australia since British colonisation (particularly relating to the impact that settlement had on Aboriginal and Torres Strait Islander peoples).
 This debate is known as the history wars.

-Other historians resisted this new approach to Australian history arguing that it was too negative and obscured the achievements of white Australia.
 Historians such as Geoffrey Blainey and Keith Windschuttle contest the extent of the harm inflicted on Indigenous Australians by white settlers on the frontier.
 On occasions they have accused other historians of falsifying evidence relating to the level of violence committed towards Aboriginal people, particularly in Tasmania.
 They also contest the extent of frontier violence against Aboriginals presented by Clark and Reynolds.